2026 Regular Session

 - HB 4057 Directs the Department of Early Learning and Care to provide standardized information on all publicly funded early learning and care programs and resources available in this state to people who apply for or are placed on the waitlist for the Employment Related Day Care subsidy program.

-- HB 4059 Modifies the definition of "threatened harm" for purposes of determining whether a child has been abused.
+- HB 4059 Modifies the definition of "abuse" for purposes of determining whether a child has been abused.

 - HB 4060 Exempts sales to purchasers with facilities totaling more than one million square feet from a prohibition on sales of certain fluorescent lamps until January 1, 2030.